- For Staff

 We cannot accept any advanced standing students from other law programs - all students at Lakehead must do the full three-year JD program.

-Please note that offers of admission may be conditional on the successful completion of the Program of Legal Studies for Native People offered through the University of Saskatchewan.
+Please note that offers of admission may be conditional on the successful completion of the Native Law Centre Summer Program offered through the University of Saskatchewan.

 To be considered for admission, applicants must have successfully completed a minimum of three (3) years of full-time undergraduate studies at a recognized university.
 Preference will be given to applicants with an undergraduate degree.
 Applicants may apply in the third or final year of their undergraduate degree program.
 An overall academic standing of B+/75% is required with an A-/80% in the last two years of study at the undergraduate level.